 Leveled readers are effective in helping children and adults learn to read.
 The main benefits include:

-- Confidence in the ability to read and understand most words on a page
+- Growing confidence in the ability to read and understand most words on a page.

 - Font: Large and standard KaiTi font for beginner readers; smaller at higher levels

-- Layout: Beginner readers should have comfortable spacing between words and sentences on plain white background, separated from images.
-Complex books will have less images, and sentences may begin in the middle of lines or extend to the next page.
+- Layout: Beginner readers should have comfortable spacing between words and sentences on a plain white background, separated from images.
+Complex books will have fewer images, and sentences may begin in the middle of lines or extend to the next page.

 - Length: Single line per page and progressively increase to multiple lines of text per page to prepare a child for early chapter books.